Shedeur Sanders: 2025 season

-After serving as a backup for the first nine games of the season, Sanders made his debut in Week 11 against the Baltimore Ravens after Dillon Gabriel suffered a concussion.
+After serving as a backup for the first nine games of the season, Sanders made his debut in Week 11 against the Baltimore Ravens after fellow rookie Dillon Gabriel suffered a concussion.
 He went 4-of-16 passing for 47 yards and an interception in a 7-point loss.
+The following week, he made his first NFL start and went 11-of-20 for 209 yards, one touchdown and one interception, in a 24–10 win over the Las Vegas Raiders.